artdecocode/assert-throws/documentary/2-assertions/4-function.md

 ### Function Evaluation

 For more advanced usage, a function can be used to test a property.
 It will receive the property of the error and should throw when an assertion does not pass.

-%EXAMPLE: example/function.js, ../src => assert-throws%
+%EXAMPLE: example/function, ../src => assert-throws%

-%FORK example example/function%
+%FORK example/function%

+%~ width="25"%